 Surfshark is another provider worth looking at.
 I believe it to be the cheapest VPN service I’ve seen, with subscriptions starting at only $1.99/month.
-Surfashark only supports secure protocols and unblocks streaming services.
+Surfashark only supports secure protocols and works with streaming services.
 It adheres to its strict no-logging policy and works in China.
 Surfshark also allows an unlimited number of simultaneous connections.
 Definitely worth checking out.

 ExpressVPN is one of the larger players in the commercial VPN market and benefits from an excellent reputation.
 Its privacy and security practices are extremely good.
 All of the VPN servers run from volatile memory (RAM) and are booted from read-only disks.
 This setup essentially guarantees that no remnant data (logs) can exist on the system’s hard drives, which is great for user privacy.
 ExpressVPN is a little more expensive than most providers out there, but it’s fast, secure, unblocks streaming sites, and works in China.